ckirov/ckirov.github.io/index.md

 The **UniMorph** project provides morphologically-annotated lexical data and tools spanning a large, typologically diverse set of languages.
 Check [here](http://www.github.org) for an overview, or jump to our data portal [here](https://unimorph.github.io/).

-UniMorph is supported by the DARPA **LORELEI** (Low Resource Languages for Emergent Incidents) program, which is focused on developing language technologies to facilitate communication in disaster-prone areas of the world where translators are scarce.
+Initial support for UniMorph was provided by the DARPA **LORELEI** (Low Resource Languages for Emergent Incidents) program, focused on developing language technologies to facilitate communication in disaster-prone areas of the world where translators are scarce.

-I am one of the organizers of the **CoNLL-SIGMORPHON 2018** shared task on morphological learning.
-Thanks to resources provided by UniMorph, the shared task covers over 100 languages!
-Check it out [here](https://sigmorphon.github.io/sharedtasks/2018/).
+I am one of the organizers of the **CoNLL-SIGMORPHON** shared tasks on morphological learning across hundreds of languages.
+Check them out [here](https://sigmorphon.github.io/sharedtasks/).

 ## Software